uma-shankar-21/chatbotpdf/README.md

 This project demonstrates how to build a chatbot that can interact with multiple PDF documents using the LLaMA3 model via the Groq API, powered by LangChain.
 It supports uploading, indexing, and querying PDFs through a conversational interface built with Streamlit.

 Link to Access: https://chatbotpdff.streamlit.app/

-For working sample check the PPT attached for reference
+For working sample check the PDF attached for reference

 ## 🔍 Features